 "I've heard that an ordinance is being drafted, but haven't seen anything yet," said Dr. Shore.
 "I hope there is progress soon.
 This has been discussed for a long time and it's time to get it done.
 It is such a no-brainer."

 Dr. Shore added that "there has been much publicity recently about how terrible plastic bags are for the land and the oceans.
 Dozens — if not hundreds — of towns, cities, states, and even countries have come up with plans to cut down on the use of plastic bags.
 Why is Weston so far behind the curve?
 Westport is one of the pioneering cities in this regard.
 We live right next door.
 We can do better."

 The publicity Dr. Shore refers to is news about the infamous Great Pacific Ocean Garbage Patch, a floating junkyard of human refuse roughly twice the size of Texas.
 Similar patches, not quite as large, have been found in the North and South Atlantic oceans.

 For the most part, these patches consist of plastic bags, plastic bottles, and other consumer debris.
 Discarded fishing nets organize them into virtual islands of junk.
 The United Nations Ocean Conference estimates that, by 2050, oceans could contain more weight in plastics than fish.

 Clearly, individual towns cannot solve this problem.
 Perhaps a solution will be found as small towns collectively take action in concert with larger jurisdictions.

 As Dr. Shore pointed out, Westport enacted an ordinance in 2008 to prohibit plastic bags in stores.
 Just weeks ago, Greenwich adopted a similar measure.
 The country of Rwanda has indeed banned plastic bags.
 In 2010, so did Mexico City.
 We know that the Sustainability Committee continues its work.
-We will continue to report on its progress in weeks ahead, as well as movement on other Speak Up topics.
+We will continue to report on its progress in weeks ahead.